-- 40. The use of on-street space may be restricted to provide adequate capacity for autos, transit and cyclists: - a.
+- 43. The use of on-street space may be restricted to provide adequate capacity for autos, transit and cyclists: - a.
 On skeletal and arterial roads (as defined in the Calgary Transportation Plan). - b.
 At approaches to intersections. - c.
 On primary transit routes. - d.
-On primary bike routes identified as part of the Primary Cycling Network or Centre City Mobility Network.

-- 41. Converting existing on-street capacity to parking may be considered: - a.
+On the Always Available for All Ages and Abilities (5A) Network bike routes identified as part of the Calgary Transportation Plan. - 44.
+Converting existing on-street capacity to parking may be considered: - a.
 On neighbourhood boulevards. - b.
-On urban boulevards and parkways, so long as traffic, transit and cycling movements, as well as safety, are not significantly impacted or reasonable alternatives are available. - 42.
+On urban boulevards and parkways, so long as traffic, transit and cycling movements, as well as safety, are not significantly impacted or reasonable alternatives are available. - 45.
 Peak period parking restrictions should be used when capacity is only required during peak travel times.